Not your typical back pain

-Mick Mars, best known as the lead guitarist for the legendary rock band Mötley Crüe, has spent a lifetime thrilling fans with his aggressive style of play.
-But he’s also suffered for years with a disease called ankylosing spondylitis (AS) – a form of arthritis of the spine that causes inflammation between the vertebrae and in the joints between the spine and pelvis.
+Mick Mars has spent more than 40 years as lead guitarist for the legendary rock band Mötley Crüe.
+During that time, Mars has suffered from a disease called ankylosing spondylitis (AS) – a form of arthritis of the spine that causes inflammation between the vertebrae and in the joints between the spine and pelvis.

 AS is a lifelong condition with no cure.
 While AS affects mostly the spine, it can also inflame joints in the pelvis, shoulders, hips and knees.
 People with AS are more likely to experience spinal fractures as well as osteoporosis and fused vertebrae.